New Urbanism: The Problems of Urbanization Research Paper

 In general, the private sector seems to dominate the socio-political aspect of a city’s character and development.
 Since private individuals or corporations operate majority of the public domains, they tend to work more closely with government in establishing codes and zoning.
 In recent years, gated communities proliferated in the United States.
 When people were asked about the preference, they expressed “need for safety and a search for community, presumably one that is based on homogeneity and cohesion.”
 The gated communities may allude to the exclusivity of “clubs” in the past where people feel more comfortable if they are with “people of their sort” (Banerjee p.1+).

 There should not be any problems with the future of public spaces in cities.
 The future of public space was not a cause for a concern because these were experiencing growth in major American cities (Banerjee 1+).
-But there are three major trends that threaten to shrink the public places: Privatization, Globalization and Communication Revolution.
+But there are three major trends that threaten to shrink the public places: Privatization, Globalization, and Communication Revolution.
 The steady decline of public realms could be attributed to worldwide liberalism and downsizing governments.
 Majority of the public realms in key cities are owned and operated by private entities.
 This trend tends to make these formerly public realms like museums and galleries seem more exclusive and less publicly accessible.
-Conflicts between local government and the private sector may polarize local and global economy.
+Conflicts between local government and the private sector may polarize local and global economies.
 Finally, people’s preoccupation with information technology development and the Internet may render the function of public realms obsolete.

 Contrary to the notion that highly urbanized cities are bustling cities, it is in fact a dead city if public domains are used as a criterion to define a city.
-Public domains clearly identifies with people interacting with each other.
+Public domains clearly identify with people interacting with each other.
 Barriers between people should be either non-existent or minimal.
 Most of the public domains of major cities all over the world had already been privatized as a result of globalization trends.
-Efforts should be made to recover the lost public domains of the city.
+Efforts should be made to recover the lost public domain of the city.
 The globalization trend that has taken the world by storm has greatly affected the feeling of community in American societies.
 Urban designers and planners should note the three threats to urban society when designing or re-designing cities.
 Public domains should not be merely instituted because it solves the problem of environmental congestion.
 Rather, public domains should exist because people exist and live in these locales.

 The terrorist attack on September 11 further exacerbates the already xenophobic populace of America.
 Security measures imposed on certain areas are hardly conducive to creating public domains.
 Moreover, it encourages segregation or exclusivity.
-It is no secret that there are still enclaves that define exclusivity that is race related.
+It is no secret that there are still enclaves that define exclusivity that is race-related.
 The image of cities as the symbol of capitalism would make people associate it as people-unfriendly district.
 It is more likely a showcase of urban assembly of concrete sculptures rather than a humane and livable city.

 Contemporary Urban Development Paradigm: The City of New York as a Global City